ncphillips/truecoders.io/_faqs/company-who.markdown

 display_title: Who is TrueCoders?
 ---

-We’re kind of a different animal.
-We’re trying to bridge the gap between coding bootcamps and recruiting companies.
+We're kind of a different animal.
+We're trying to bridge the gap between coding bootcamps and recruiting companies.